Robert P. Parker

 Represented Wilcox Electric (now a subsidiary of Thomson - CSF) in the first case brought under the Federal Aviation Administration's alternative dispute resolution program, and an appeal of the FAA's decision in the Eighth Circuit.

 Successfully defended Campaign for America on a complaint filed before the Federal Election Commission.
+The Commission, by a 3-3 vote, rejected a complaint filed by a U.S. senator.

 Advised a major Asian company in connection with the termination of a long-standing license agreement; the matter was resolved without litigation through a unique "technology audit."

-Represented SES Americom (now SES-New Skies) in litigation stemming from a corporate acquisition; the Fourth Circuit affirmed the district court's summary judgement in favor of SES.
+Represented SES Americom (now SES-New Skies) in litigation stemming from a corporate acquisition; the Fourth Circuit affirmed the district court's summary

 Represented Mitsubishi Heavy Industries in an ITC Section 337 proceeding involving air conditioning condensers.

-On behalf of National Music Publishers' Association, prepared first draft and negotiated terms of the Digital Audio Home Recording Act.
+On behalf of National Music Publishers' Association, prepared the first draft and negotiated terms of the Digital Audio Home Recording Act.

 Publications & Presentations